Skip to main content

 Learning objective

-By the end of this tutorial, you’ll know how to create a Technology change signal agent, define which technologies and companies to monitor, choose when alerts should trigger, set a daily identification limit, and prepare your team to act on those signals quickly.
+By the end of this tutorial, you’ll know how to create a Technology change signal agent, define which technologies and companies to monitor, choose when alerts should trigger, set a daily identification limit, and decide how signals should be processed once they’re detected.

 Why this matters